-- 1.4.1 The selection of students to the fields of specialization will be made at the end of Semester 1 of the programme. - 1.4.2 While a place in at least one of the fields of specialization is assured for every student advancing to Semester 2, it is not possible to accommodate every student's first choice of field. - 1.4.3 In situations where the number of applicants for a field of specialization is more than the number of places available, such places would be allocated on the basis of the SGPA of modules of Semester 1 (except the module EL1012: English Communication Enhancement I) of applicants until all places are filled.
+- 1.4.1 The selection of students to the fields of specialization will be made at the end of Semester 1 of the programme. - 1.4.2 While a place in at least one of the fields of specialization is assured for every student advancing to Semester 2, it is not possible to accommodate every student's first choice of field. - 1.4.3 SGPA (as described in clause 4.4.1) for field selection will be calculated based on the weighted grade points earned by the student averaged over the total credits of the modules taken in Semester 1 excluding modules EL1012-Language Skills Enhancement 1 and MN1012-Engineering in Context.
+This accounts for 14 credits in total.
+Grade points for any missed modules are taken

-- 1.4.4 SGPA for field selection will be calculated based on the weighted grade points earned by the student averaged over the total credits of the modules taken for field selection in Semester 1 (i.e. 14 Credits).
-The grade points for any missed modules are taken as zero in this calculation, independent of the eligibility for academic concession. - 1.4.5 Further, in situations where a number of applicants with the same SGPA competes for a lesser number of vacancies for a particular field, then the allocation of the field among these equal rankers will be based on the performance in the module(s), weighted as per credit rating, indicated against the field in question, as given in Table 1.
+- as zero in this calculation independent of the eligibility for academic concession. - 1.4.4 In situations where the number of applicants for a field of specialization is more than the number of places available, the places would be allocated using the SGPA computed in Clause 1.4.3. - 1.4.5 Further, in situations where a number of applicants with the same SGPA compete for a lesser number of vacancies for a particular field, then the allocation of the field among these equal rankers will be based on the performance in the module(s), weighted as per credit rating, indicated against the field in question, as given in Table 1.